 How do you know when you need to hire a CPA?
-Does DIY work for your taxes?
-Accounting services?
-Bookkeeping?
 Click here to find out more.

-What's the difference between using tax preparation software on your own or choosing an accountant?
+Check out the difference between using tax preparation software and real local accountant?
 Find out by clicking here.

 It's NOT you.
 Tax preparation IS complicated and self-help tax software can lead to costly mistakes.
 Contact us now to connect with your tax preparation team.
 Call us: 816.741.7882 or click here for our confidential online contact form.

 Have you (or a dependent) had a name change this year?
 You must file an update with the Social Security Administration before you file your taxes.
 Find out more by clicking here.